-- DUSA Advocates can assist you to understand the process of applying for Re-admission After Exclusion, the information and supporting documentation you could provide in your application, and the possible outcomes of your application.
+- An Advocate can assist you to understand the process of applying for Re-admission After Exclusion, the information and supporting documentation you could provide in your application, and the possible outcomes of your application.

-- They can also provide you with referrals to support services both within Deakin University and externally.
+- An Advocate can also provide you with referrals to support services both within Deakin University and externally.

 - Please contact us to arrange a free appointment with a DUSA Advocate.